CodingTil/codingtil.github.io/content/en/projects/2020-03-01_FlappyKing.md

 filters: [games, ai]
 ---
 # Overview
-After graduating from highschool, I set myself the goal to implement and train an AI from scratch.
+After graduating from high school, I set myself the goal to implement and train an AI from scratch.
 After working myself into the topic by implementing a Smart Rocket Genetic Algorithm project similar to [this one](https://thecodingtrain.com/CodingChallenges/029-smartrockets.html), I felt pretty confident about implementing and training a neural network.

 Firstly, I implemented a copy of Flappy Bird with the [Lightweight Java Game Library](https://www.lwjgl.org/).
-<image-flappy-king-train></image-flappy-king-train>
+<imageflappykingtrain></imageflappykingtrain>

-After that however, I really struggeled implementing the AI.
+After that however, I really struggled to implement the AI.
 I tried a few approaches (Reinforcement Learning, Supervised Learning), but - even if I implemented them correctly - there was no training progress visible at all.
 So I kinda dropped the project and moved on.

 A few months later however, I found [this website](https://xviniette.github.io/FlappyLearning/).
 While I was scanning its repository, I for the first time heard about Neuroevolution.
 After researching the topic a bit, I felt confident to implement my own NEAT algorithm using [the original paper](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) and other resources.